dgrapov/TeachingDemos/Demos/Pathway Analysis/KEGG Pathway Enrichment.md

 We can optionally simulate data with with other identifiers by selecting the appropriate identifier type for the argument `id.type` in the function ``sim.mol.data`` .

 In the example data above we have the the logarithm of fold changes for 3000 metabolites and 3000 genes.
 Now that we have the data we can select some pathway of interest to map the fold changes to.
 We could get this information from a pathway enrichment analysis.
-We would do this by testing if the signinficantly diffrentially expressed metabolites or genes are enriched for some specific KEGG pathways of interest.
+We would do this by testing if the significantly differential expressed metabolites or genes are enriched for some specific KEGG pathways of interest.
 Here are some tools to conduct enrichment analysis for genes and metabolites.

 * [MBrole](http://csbg.cnb.csic.es/mbrole/) (metabolites)
 * [MetaboAnalyst](http://www.metaboanalyst.ca/MetaboAnalyst/faces/Home.jsp) (metabolites)